217 Omari Corps: 217th 'Pamir' Corps

 The 217th 'Pamir' Corps was one of the Corps of the Afghan National Army.
 Its headquarters was in Kunduz, Kunduz province.
-The Corps was established in 2019 in northeast of Afghanistan and Gen. Nabiullah Mirzayi was appointed as its first commander.
+The Corps was established in 2019 in northeast of Afghanistan and Gen. Nabi Mirzayi was appointed as its first commander.

 The Corps was established to improve the security situation in northeastern region of Afghanistan.
 However, the military experts expressed skepticism regarding the ability of the Corps to help improve the security in the northeastern parts of the country.
 In 2019, the Corps had two brigades according to officials from Afghanistan’s Ministry of Defense.

-The last commander of the Corps was Muhammad Ali Yazdani who had assumed the command of the Corps in 2020.
+The last commander of the Corps was Muhammad Ali Yazdi who had assumed the command of the Corps in 2020.
 During the Taliban offensive in 2021, the Corps resisted Taliban attacks on Kunduz for more than a month and later surrendered in Kunduz on 11 August 2021.